nlesc-nano/CAT/docs/4_optional.rst

         :Parameter:     * **Type** - :class:`bool`, :class:`str` or :class:`tuple` [:class:`str`]
                         * **Default value** - ``("pdb", "xyz")``

-        The file format(s) for storing moleculair structures.
+        The file format(s) for exporting moleculair structures.

         By default all structures are stored in the .hdf5 format as (partially) de-serialized .pdb files.
 Additional formats can be requisted with this keyword.